quangtai-ta/CA-YOLO-IRT/README.md

 This repository contains the official implementation of **CA-YOLO-IRT**, a lightweight YOLOv5-based model with Coordinate Attention for subsurface concrete defect detection using infrared thermography (IRT).

-The related manuscript entitled *"CA-YOLO-IRT: Lightweight coordinate-attention deep learning for robust subsurface concrete defect detection using infrared thermography"* .
+The related manuscript entitled *"CA-YOLO-IRT: Lightweight coordinate-attention deep learning for robust subsurface concrete defect detection using infrared thermography" is under review* .
 ---

 ## Key Features